oVirt/ovirt-site/source/howto/hosted-engine.html.md

 1. Set hosted engine maintenance mode to global (now ha agent stop monitoring engine-vm, you can see above how to activate it)
 2. Access to engine-vm and upgrade oVirt to latest version using the same procedure used for non hosted engine setups.
-3. Select on of the hosted-engine hosts, put it into maintenance mode from the engine
+3. Select one of the hosted-engine nodes (hypervisors) and put it into maintenance mode from the engine.
+Note that the host must be in maintenance to allow upgrade to run.
 4. Upgrade that host with new packages (changes repository to latest version and run yum update -y) on this stage may appear vdsm-tool exception <https://bugzilla.redhat.com/show_bug.cgi?id=1088805>
 5. Restart vdsmd (# service vdsmd restart)
 6. Restart ha-agent and broker services (# systemctl restart ovirt-ha-broker && systemctl restart ovirt-ha-agent)